Mouflon

 Habits and Lifestyle

-Males and female mouflon live in separate groups, only coming together for the mating season.
-The dominance of a ram depends on his age and how big his horns are.
-Fights between rams about their harem of ewes rarely cause serious injuries, and the winner does not make any further attacks.
-The two contestants will graze alongside each other, with the winner every now and again initiating an "appeasement ceremony" where he presents his neck to be licked by the other ram, sometimes kneeling for this purpose.
-Mouflon usually feed early in the day as well as during the evening and will rest during the day where they can be well hidden, under an overhanging rock or bush.
-The ewes usually have the better foraging areas because their health is of more importance for reproduction.
+Males and female mouflons live in separate groups, only coming together for the mating season.
+The dominance of a male depends on his age and how big his horns are.
+Fights between males about their harem of females rarely cause serious injuries, and the winner does not make any further attacks.
+The two contestants will graze alongside each other, with the winner every now and again initiating an "appeasement ceremony" where he presents his neck to be licked by the other male, sometimes kneeling for this purpose.
+Mouflons usually feed early in the day as well as during the evening and will rest during the day when they can be well hidden, under an overhanging rock or bush.
+The females usually have better foraging areas because their health is of more importance for reproduction.

 Diet and Nutrition

-Mouflon are herbivores (graminivores) and feed mainly on various grasses.
+Mouflons are herbivores (graminivores) and feed on various grasses.

 Mating Habits